wp-plugins/ucontext/readme.txt

 !!!
 Remember: You must set the API Key in the Settings !!!

 == Changelog ==

+= 2.2 =
+* Fixed bug where new characters show in content when two keywords appear next to each other

 = 2.1 =
 * Plug-in will now display messages returned from the uContext service indicating issues with your API Key, member account, website configuratin, and post/page content